What is Divorce Mediation?

 - Valuation of Property

 You will then engage in a productive and respectful discussion as to how to settle each of the issues.
+The mediator will share the law on the related issue and common sense ideas for resolution.
 Each session typically lasts two hours and the number of sessions depends on the complexity of the case.

 4. Drafting the Final Judgment